Glenfinnan Monument Visitor Guide

 Overview

-There’s a visitor centre nearby that tells the story of the Jacobite uprising and you can also book yourself onto one of their tours that allows you to climb up the inside of the monument to view Loch Shiel from an amazing elevated position.
+There’s a visitor centre nearby that tells the story of the Jacobite uprising and you can also book yourself onto one of the National Trust for Scotland’s tours that enables visitors to climb up the inside of the monument to view Loch Shiel from an amazing elevated position.

 1: The view across Loch Shiel is spectacular.
 This has to be one of, if not the, most picturesque locations in Scotland.